Navi-nk/course-dbt/greenery/week3_readme.md

 ### Part 2: Create a macro to simplify part of a model(s).

-- Answer: I created a macro in the `session_dim_aggregate.sql` file that identifies the event types and provides event_type counts for provided dim column(user/product).
-Another macro is `grant_privilege.sql` that is used the post hooks to grant access to reporting role.
+- Answer: I created macro `session_dim_aggregate.sql` that identifies the event types and provides event_type counts for provided dim column(user/product), this is used in `product_events_facts` and `user_events_facts`.
+Another macro is `grant_privilege.sql` that is used in the post hooks to grant access to reporting role.

 ### Part 3: Add a post hook to your project to apply grants to the role “reporting”.